 imbalances and kidney function

 - echocardiogram to measure heart rhythm

-Other tests may be ordered based on your symptoms.
+Your doctor may order other tests based on your symptoms.

-Close cardiac monitoring, as well as monitoring of kidney function, will be done to determine the effectiveness of treatment.
+Close cardiac monitoring, as well as monitoring your kidney

 - kidney damage